-A few of our viewers have asked us, “Is it easy to be vegan in Cuenca Ecuador?”
-So we thought we’d record a video discussing this topic.
-We think it’s VERY easy to be vegan in Cuenca, and here are our top 7 reasons why: 😎
+A few of our viewers have asked us what it’s like being vegan in Cuenca Ecuador, so we thought we’d record a video discussing the topic.
+We think it’s VERY easy to be vegan in Cuenca, and here are our top 7 reasons why.

 #1 Colorful Mercados

 The mercados in Cuenca and throughout Ecuador are like vegan candy stores.
 They’re loaded with all the colorful fruits and veggies that we love to eat, and they’re extremely affordable.
 We spend about $20/week on produce at the mercados, which used to cost us around $100/week back in the states for lower quality, less flavorful fruits and veggies.

 When we first arrived in Cuenca, Fratello Vegan was the only fully vegan restaurant.
 Now we also have Café Libre and Zatua Miski, and several vegetarian restaurants.
 Plus, nearly every non-vegan restaurant has a vegan and/or vegetarian section on the menu.
 It’s SUPER easy to eat out as vegans in Cuenca.

 Here’s our list of the best vegan/vegetarian restaurants in Cuenca Ecuador: